alejandrogarcia-hub/alejandrogarcia-hub.github.io/_pages/home.md

 I am a Computer Scientist passionate about building and leading end-to-end software solutions.
 I have broad practical experience in software engineering, AI/ML, leading teams, project managment as well as coordinating multidisciplinary teams.
 I am working on leading a mandate to design, architect and implement AI solutions across business units.

-I have extensive experience in multiple domain areas, E-Commerce, Fintech, Enterprise Banking, IoT and RegTech.
+I have extensive experience in multiple domain areas: AI, E-Commerce, Fintech, Enterprise Banking, IoT, RegTech and Blockchain.
 Having been responsible for developing comprehensive machine learning, data, analytics, and integration strategies in complex business environments.

 My roles required a robust understanding of early stages product management and development, and communication skills allowing me to work effectively across different business units and influence key stakeholders.
 I can define and execute strategic visions and create disruptive solutions that align with core long term business objectives.